 Where is it: Departure Lounge

-Opening hours: 04:30 – 21:30 Who’s it for: Great for anyone looking to enjoy a snack and coffee in an outlet with a slightly less intrusive ambience.
+Opening hours: 03:00 to last departing flight Who’s it for: Great for anyone looking to enjoy a snack and coffee in an outlet with a slightly less intrusive ambience.
 What’s on offer: Located in the centre of the Departure Lounge, Benugo offers the ideal meeting point to catch-up with colleagues or enjoy a light bite ahead of your flight.
 From salads, snacks, fruit and smoothies, there’s something on offer for all types of travellers.
 There are also specially trained baristas on hand to keep bleary-eyed travellers supplied with quality coffees.
 You can also grab some good, healthy food to take on the plane, too.

 Complete list of restaurants and cafes